 because they do not even capture the breadth of the complexities of the relationships and nuances implicated in the experiences of their custodians and the undergirding worldviews.
-Even in that inchoate and often contested expression, TK and TCEs are sources of insights and invaluable knowledge for creativity and innovation that are scaled up through the agency of conventional fields of the IP system.
-Notwithstanding the evident interface between the IP system and TK/ TCEs, the latter remain a quandary of sorts.
+Even in that inchoate and often contested expression, TK and TCEs are sources of insights and invaluable knowledge for creativity and innovation that are scaled up through the agency of conventional fields of the IP system.6 Notwithstanding the evident interface between the IP system and TK/ TCEs, the latter remain a quandary of sorts.

 The year 2018 marks 18 years of an intensive relay race of negotiations at the IGC.
 For old-time participants at the forum from both developed and developing countries, the failure at this stage to have (an) agreed text(s) is chilling.7 This is especially the case for demandeur country and Indigenous Caucus experts (i.e., countries and stakeholders, especially from the Global South, as well as Indigenous peoples and local communities [IPLCs] elsewhere), who are committed to the imperative for an international legal framework for the protection of TK, GRs and TCEs.8 For nondemandeur country experts and member states of WIPO, the protracted delays of the WIPO IGC to agree on the text(s) of instruments arising from its mandate is perhaps less disconcerting.9 This is so because as non-demandeurs (mainly countries of the Global North), they came into the negotiation with little or no vested interest in a stronger TK/ TCEs regime and its interface with IP and GRs.
-The practice of intemperate appropriation of GRs and associated TK, even TCEs, by corporate and research entities based in the Global South (referred to
+The practice of intemperate appropriation of GRs and associated TK, even TCEs, by corporate and research entities based in the Global South10 (referred to

-- 6 The interface of TK and innovations in the realm of pharmaceuticals, agriculture, chemicals and environmental conservation, which constitute the core of the biopiracy phenomenon, provides a pivotal site in which IP, specifically the patent regime, directly engages TK in a contestation over the applications of GRs across different knowledge frameworks. - 7 Chidi Oguamanam, "Ramifications of WIPO IGC for IP and Development" in Robinson, Abdel-Latif & Roffe, supra note 5 [Oguamanam, "Ramifications"]. - 8 The official name of the IGC reflects folklore as the last item of interest, but through analytical evolution, folklore has since been substituted with the concept of TCEs, which is a more politically correct expression, even if not legally precise like folklore. - 9 See Oguamanam, "Ramifications", supra note 7. - 10 Often in collaboration with researchers and institutions that have links with the Global South, for example, as was the case in the failed US patent on turmeric (initially granted to WR Grace Inc.) in which US-based Indian researchers were instrumental.
-See Anu Bala, "Traditional Knowledge and Intellectual Property Rights: An Indian Perspective" (2011) SSRN, online: https://papers.ssrn.com/sol3/papers2. cfm?abstract\id=1954924>.
+- 7 Chidi Oguamanam, "Ramifications of WIPO IGC for IP and Development" in Robinson, Abdel-Latif & Roffe, supra note 5 [Oguamanam, "Ramifications"]. - 8 The official name of the IGC reflects folklore as the last item of interest, but through analytical evolution, folklore has since been substituted with the concept of TCEs, which is a more politically correct expression, even if not legally precise like folklore. - 9 See Oguamanam, "Ramifications", supra note 7. - 10 Often in collaboration with researchers and institutions that have links with the Global South, for example, as was the case in the failed US patent on turmeric (initially granted to WR Grace Inc.) in which USbased Indian researchers were instrumental.
+See Anu Bala, "Traditional Knowledge and Intellectual Property Rights: An Indian Perspective" (2011) SSRN, online: https://papers.ssrn.com/sol3/papers2. cfm?abstract_id=1954924>.

-as biopiracy) through the instrumentality of the IP system, in part, necessitated the IGC's mandate.
-Save for a few countries in the Global North, many others are equally reluctant and unconvinced participants in the IGC process.
-For these categories, the status quo is desirable, as no outcome is perhaps a better outcome.
+as biopiracy11) through the instrumentality of the IP system, in part, necessitated the IGC's mandate.
+Save for a few countries in the Global North,12 many others are equally reluctant and unconvinced participants in the IGC process.13 For these categories, the status quo is desirable, as no outcome is perhaps a better outcome.14